 Another piece of programming to look out for are our Open Studio Events.
 Folks can come to SMP, take a seat at a table and make drawings or prints alongside other artists.
 These events are a great way to meet new friends, learn about the facilities, get comfortable in the printshop, and play with materials.

 Anyone can become a member of St. Michael’s Printshop – our memberships are affordable at $30 + tax for a one-year membership.
 If you are new to printmaking, a membership is your first step in taking all of the exciting workshops at SMP.
 If you are an experienced artist in printmaking who wants to use our facilities independently, this membership entitles you to start renting at SMP.
 There are many rental options, but essentially, renters can access the printshop 24/7 to be able to produce artworks in the space.

 You know what is really amazing about SMP?
 We have a historical archive containing over 3000 prints made by every artist who has ever printed at SMP.
 The fact that printmaking means artists can make multiples, historically, has meant that artists make what is known as an “edition.”
 For example, an artist working in intaglio (etching/scratching an image into a metal plate and printing off the plate), might create an edition of 10 prints at SMP.
 And every artist who prints at SMP agrees to donate 2 prints from their edition.
 One print goes to the historical archive, and the other print goes to our sales collection so we can fundraise.

 How Does Staffing Work at SMP?

 We have an Executive Director, Christeen Francis, who takes care of SMP’s daily operations and administration.
 Christeen is also an artist passionate about printmaking and bringing this artform to everyone, so she is an excellent captain of the SMP ship.
+We also have a part time communication and admin assistant, Drew Pardy, who is also a working artist!
 SMP often has student and part-time assistants as well.